Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Deformed -algebras of open surfaces

-In this section we do not assume that $S$ is proper anymore, and define several versions of $W$-algebras, modeled on the cohomology resp. cohomology with compact support of $S$.
+In this section we do not assume that $S$ is proper anymore, and define several versions of $W$-algebras, modeled on the cohomology and the cohomology with compact support of $S$.
 Throughout, we fix a smooth compactification $\iota: S \to \oS$.
 The $W$-algebras which we consider will end up being independent of this choice of compactification.